KAIST-Visual-AI-Group/Flow-Inference-Time-Scaling/README.md

-# RBF
-Official code for Inference-Time Scaling for Flow Models via Stochastic Generation and Rollover Budget Forcing
+## Official code for Inference-Time Scaling for Flow Models via Stochastic Generation and Rollover Budget Forcing.